Spaceslug/FogOfWarChess/roadlog-changemap.md

 - [ ] rename 'libslugchess.so' to 'libslugchess-core.so'

 ### version 0.16.1
-- [ ] lots of text in aval is wrong.
-Go through everything
-- [ ] add games played to player data
+- [x] Aval: Went through a lot of the text on SlugChessAval and improved it
+- [x] Proto: added Logout and NamedVariants
+- [x] Server: can now logout

 ### version 0.16.0 (Done)
 - [x] Formalize Torch and Sight.
 Both a text and ~chesscom~ description of the rules.
 Formalized in SlugChessCore They should temporerly be known as TorchWip and SightWip.